dubersfeld/MoviesWebJDBC/README.md

 mvn spring-boot:run
 ```

-When the application has started hit the browser on localhost:8080/movies-web
+When the application has started open a browser and hit URL `localhost:8080/movies-web`.

 Dominique Ubersfeld, Cachan, France